Eleanor & Park: Criticism of racism

 Rowell has also received criticism for Park's name, as Park is a common Korean surname rather than a given name.
 Rowell has addressed the character's name on her website's frequently asked questions page:My backstory for Park's name was that "Park" is his mom's family name, and that his parents thought it would be nice for him to have both their names, "Park" and "Sheridan."
 This is fairly common in American families – to use the mom's maiden name as the kid's first or middle name.
 (It's a tradition in my family.)
 I was also thinking about how in lots of families, the oldest kid has a more unusual name.
 (Like "Rainbow.")
 And then the parents decide to play it safer with younger kids.
 (My brother is literally named "Jerry.")Some have responded that this custom, which applies to Rowell's white American family, is unlikely to apply to Park's South Korean immigrant mother.
-There are also accusations of the book romanticizing the relationship between Korean women and American soldiers during war times and having racist depictions of an Asian women – Park's mother is described as a "China doll".
+There are also accusations of the book romanticizing the relationship between Korean women and American soldiers during war times and having racist depictions of an Asian woman – Park's mother is described as a "China doll".
 In addition, in a now-deleted post, the author addressed her reasons on making Park Korean (Note: the post, however, still remains on the author's personal Goodreads account).
-Reasons range from her father serving in Korea in the Army and being in love with a Korean girl to old Asian American high school classmates, and representation in young adult books during the time the book was released."There aren't a lot of Asian boys in YA; the character calls attention to himself.
+Reasons range from her father serving in Korea in the Army and being in love with a Korean girl to old Asian-American high school classmates, and representation in young adult books during the time the book was released.

+There aren't a lot of Asian boys in YA; the character calls attention to himself.
 Why would a white author write about an Asian guy?
 I don't have a complete, definitive answer.
 Why is Park Korean?
 Because I think there should be more Asian-American characters in YA, especially boys.
 (And also more chubby girls.)
 Because it's up to people like me, who write, to write them ...
 Because that's how I saw him the moment I saw him.
-And then I couldn't imagine him any other way."
+And then I couldn't imagine him any other way.

 Some people have expressed concern about the film adaptation having a Japanese director due to historical conflict between Japan and Korea.

 The book has also been criticized for perpetuating anti-black stereotypes.
 In the novel, Eleanor makes friends with two black girls named Beebi and DeNice.
 The two characters have been viewed as stereotypical.
-There is also a part mentioning rumors of a white student who was impregnated by a black classmate, which some have seen as racist.